Approved April 17, 2023

-Policy: An Incomplete indicates that not all the work of a course has been completed by the time of grade submission, for reasons of illness or extreme emergency, and for no other reason.
+A temporary grade of Incomplete (IN) indicates that not all the work of a course has been completed by the time of grade submission, for reasons of illness or extreme emergency, and for no other reason.
 IN is permitted in a course where the level of work done up to the point of the IN is passing.
-An IN may be assigned at any grading period.
 Deadlines for completing required work are to be determined by the instructor.
-In no case may the date set by the instructor extend beyond ten days prior to the first day of classes in the subsequent semester.
+In no case may the date set by the instructor extend four weeks beyond the end of the semester, as indicated in the academic calendar.
 Extensions of the college deadline for making up an IN may be granted by the Administration Committee only in cases where circumstances are beyond the control of the student.

-Procedure: An incomplete form, a copy of which will be provided to the student, must state the reasons for the IN, what work must be made up, and how it will be done.
-The incomplete form will show the grade the student will earn in the course should no additional work be completed.
-Transcripts will show only the IN until the permanent grade is recorded.
-If a student submits additional work for the course before the deadline, the instructor shall provide a permanent grade reflecting this work by the Friday before the first week of classes in the subsequent semester.
-If no grade is received from the instructor, the grade submitted on the incomplete form will become the permanent grade.
+The instructor shall submit a temporary grade of IN to the Registrar's office, along with the date by which the work is to be completed (no later than the aforementioned deadline), a statement of the work to be completed in order to remove the temporary IN grade, the reason for the incomplete, and the grade the student will earn in the course should no additional work be completed.
+This information will be made easily available to the student.
+Transcripts will show only the temporary grade of IN until the final grade is recorded.
+If a student submits additional work for the course before the deadline, the instructor shall provide a final grade reflecting this work by the Friday of the fifth week beyond the end of the semester, as indicated in the academic calendar.
+If no grade is received from the instructor, the grade submitted when the incomplete was recorded will become the final grade.

 V.B.5.
 Notation of Unofficial Withdrawal (UW)